ismael-vianna/ismael-vianna/README.md

 ### Hi every body 👋

-I'm postgraduate in IT Governance, Graduate in HR at Leonardo Da Vinci Univercity and studying bachelor in Computer Engineering at UERGS.
+I'm postgraduate in IT Governance, Graduate in HR at Leonardo Da Vinci University and studying bachelor in Computer Engineering at UERGS (Rio Grande do Sul State University).

 - 🔭 I’m currently working on VB.net, MySQL and MS Access.
 - 🌱 I’m currently learning VHDL and Arduino.